Shock for fans as Pemberton Music Festival declares bankruptcy

 The Pemberton Music Festival, LP (PMF) has declared bankruptcy.

-The Vancouver office of accountancy firm Ernst & Young has been named trustees and confirmed to Pique that the four-day festival, due to take place from July 13 to 16, has ended in its fourth year.
+The Vancouver office of accountancy firm Ernst & Young has been named trustee and confirmed to Pique that the four-day festival, due to take place from July 13 to 16, has ended in its fourth year.

 According to a factsheet supplied by Ernst & Young, revenue for the 2017 festival to date was $8,225,000 and budgeted expenses were $22,000,000.
 Both amounts are in Canadian dollars.